Power without compromising accuracy. In a nutshell, that’s how our tennis expert, Martina, describes the 2023 Yonex VCORE 100 tennis racket.

 From serves to rallies to groundstrokes, the VCORE 100 is an all-around great performer.

-Martina describes herself as a one-handed backhand player and says, “This racket doesn’t give me any trouble with maneuvering, even on low balls, but it still allows me to give power.”
+Martina describes herself as a one-handed backhand player and says, “This rracquet doesn’t give me any trouble with maneuvering, even on low balls, but it still allows me to give power.”

 For women tennis players, power typically trumps spin, and Martina says the VCORE delivers.

 “Women focus a lot more on power than spin,” she says.
-“But [the racket is] light, so you can still move it through the air and give it your own spin.
-The racket doesn’t do it alone.”
+“But [the racquet is] light, so you can still move it through the air and give it your own spin.
+The racquet doesn’t do it alone.”

-The 2023 version of the VCORE has less stiffness, and its lightweight feel makes it a comfortable racket for long rallies.
-Heavier rackets can cause you to fatigue quicker, which can affect your performance and make you more prone to injury.
+The 2023 version of the VCORE has less stiffness, and its lightweight feel makes it a comfortable racquet for long rallies.
+Heavier racquets can cause you to fatigue quicker, which can affect your performance and make you more prone to injury.

 “If you’re a consistent player who likes to rally a lot, this weight is perfect, in my opinion,” says Martina.